 Additionally for purposes of FERPA, “legitimate educational interest” means direct or delegated responsibility for helping the student achieve one (1) or more of the educational goals of the Corporation or if the record is necessary in order for the school official to perform an administrative, supervisory or instructional task or to perform a service or benefit for the student or the student’s family.

 ITEMS FROM HOME

 Parents are asked to encourage their child to take responsibility for bringing all necessary items to school each day.
 In the event a parent must deliver an item to school, the following process has been put in place to avoid classroom interruptions:

-- parent will leave the item on a designated table outside the office
+- parent will leave the item on a designated table inside the office

 - office staff will send an email notification to the student's teacher

 - student will be sent to retrieve the item when there is a break in instruction after the email is read

 - if a teacher does not see the email before the end of the school day, the item will remain on the table for pickup the following day

 We are not to call into a class for any delivery other than essential items such as eyeglasses or medication.